menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 ## A Pro-Tip on Integration a.k.a.
 Live Where Your Context Is
 Here’s an extra detail on how I build these.
 I don't just dump them all into `~/bin`.
 I put them where they make the most sense.

 1. For Git-centric tasks, I create simple binaries like `ai-review` and `ai-pr`.
-Then, I create `git sub-command` aliases for them (e.g., `git config --global alias.ai-review '!ai-review'`).
+To make them feel like native Git commands, I name them `git-ai-review` and `git-ai-pr` and place them in my `PATH`.
+Git automatically discovers and executes them as sub-commands, so I can run `git ai-review` and it just works.
 This gives me the best of both worlds: a simple, independent binary that can also be used as a native Git command, which is a huge win for discoverability and ergonomics.

 2. For general tasks, we build standalone commands.
 My "quick question" tool is just `qq`.
 It would feel weird and clunky to type `git qq "how do I unzip a file?"`.
 This tool has no concept of a repository, so it lives in the standard shell, right next to `grep` and `ls`.